marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 The first step is to load the data into memory.
 It is assumed that previously to this step, the areas of the grain profiles was calculated using the *ImageJ* software and that the result was saved as a txt or csv file (Fig. 3).
 If you do not know how to obtain this, take a look at the section [A brief tutorial on how to measure the grain profile areas with ImageJ](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/imageJ_tutorial.md).

 ![Figure 3.
 Tabular-like files obtaining from the ImageJ app](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/figure_imageJ_files.png)
 *Figure 3.
 Tabular-like files obtaining from the ImageJ app.
 At left, the txt file.
-At right, the csv (comma-separated) version*
+At right, the csv (comma-separated) version.*

 As you can see in figure 3, we obtain a file with data in a tabular (spreadsheet-like) form from the *ImageJ* application.
 This means that we will need to extract the information corresponding to the column named 'Area', which is the one that contains the necessary information required by the script.
 To do this, the script implements a function named ```importdata``` that automatically extract this data for us (*Note: this feature has been implemented in the version 1.0 that it will be released soon*).
 To invoke this function we write in the Python shell: